Asabeneh/30-Days-Of-Python/07_Day_Sets/07_sets.md

 age = [22, 19, 24, 25, 26, 24, 25, 24]
 ```

+### Exercises: Level 1

 1. Find the length of the set it_companies
 2. Add 'Twitter' to it_companies
 3. Insert multiple IT companies at once to the set it_companies
 4. Remove one of the companies from the set it_companies
 5. What is the difference between remove and discard

+### Exercises: Level 2

-6. Join A and B
+1. Join A and B
-7. Find A intersection B
+1. Find A intersection B
-8. Is A subset of B
+1. Is A subset of B
-9. Are A and B disjoint sets
+1. Are A and B disjoint sets
-10. Join A with B and B with A
+1. Join A with B and B with A
-11. What is the symmetric difference between A and B
+1. What is the symmetric difference between A and B
-12. Delete the sets completely
+1. Delete the sets completely

+### Exercises: Level 3

-13. Convert the ages to a set and compare the length of the list and the set, which one is bigger?
+1. Convert the ages to a set and compare the length of the list and the set, which one is bigger?
-14. Explain the difference between the following data types: string, list, tuple and set
+1. Explain the difference between the following data types: string, list, tuple and set
-15. _I am a teacher and I love to inspire and teach people._ How many unique words have been used in the sentence?
-You did not learn loops yet you can do it manually.
+2. _I am a teacher and I love to inspire and teach people._ How many unique words have been used in the sentence?
+Use the split methods and set to get the unique words.

 🎉 CONGRATULATIONS ! 🎉